Restrictive covenants are certain conditions written into property deeds. Essentially, they determine what changes a homeowner can and cannot make.

 - Restricting the height of structures that can be built

 These don’t necessarily apply to every property; restrictions vary based on the building itself and where it’s located.
-Some will only affect you if considering applying for planning permission, while others can be much stricter!
+Some will only affect you if you’re considering applying for planning permission to make home improvements, while others can be much stricter.

 They’re usually used to maintain a particular area and set standards for residents to uphold.